 Review and road test of the Volvo XC90 T8 Twin Engine

 Volvo's XC90 showcases cutting edge technology in T8 Twin Engine plug-in hybrid guise.
-Jonathan Crouch checks it out.
+Jonathan Crouch checks it out in improved form.

 Ten Second Review of the Volvo XC90 T8 Twin Engine

 Volvo must adapt to survive as an independent car maker.
-Proof of that is delivered by this model, the XC90 T8 Twin Engine, a family-sized luxury seven-seat SUV for a very different world.
+Proof of that has been delivered by this model, now usefully improved, the XC90 T8 Twin Engine.
+It's a family-sized luxury seven-seat SUV for a very different world.

-The second generation XC90 was a car that fans of the brand anticipated impatiently but what we have here seems to have been worth the wait.
-Absolutely everything about this car is fundamentally new and has been engineered to set fresh class standards.
-Nowhere is this more evident than with the T8 Twin Engine petrol/electric Plug-in hybrid model we're going to look at here.
+The second generation XC90 was a car that fans of the brand anticipated impatiently and what we got when it arrived was worth the wait.
+Absolutely everything about this MK2 model was fundamentally new and engineered to set fresh class standards.
+Nowhere is this more evident than with the T8 Twin Engine petrol/electric Plug-in hybrid variant we're going to look at here.

 Here, you get the potential of supermini-style running costs.
 On top of that, there's the sort of proper full-sized seven-seat versatility that few rivals can credibly offer and the kind of cool, authentic Scandinavian charm we haven't really seen from a new Volvo in a very long time.
 It all sounds promising doesn't it?
 Time to put this car to the test.